Taking your pet to Australia

 Australia has a strict import process that you must adhere to, and your pet will require an Import Permit, as well as an Export Health Certificate (EHC), which can be completed within 5 days of the flight.

-This must be completed by an Official Veterinarian (OV), who ensures that your pet meets the entry requirements before final sign-off.
-This then accompanies your pet on its journey, which will ensure it is permitted to enter the country and begin its quarantine.
+The EHC must be completed by an Official Veterinarian (OV), who ensures that your pet meets the entry requirements before final sign-off.
+This accompanies your pet on their journey, which will ensure they are permitted to enter the country and begin their stay in quarantine.

-We include the option for our airport vets to complete this at the airport before departure.
+In all our quotes, we include the option for our airport vets to complete this at the before departure.

 Will my pet need to quarantine?